Early Color Television

 ten inch screen.
 The replacement flyback has only 2 taps.

-I finally got the adapter to work fairly well using this flyback.
+I finally got the adaptor to work fairly well using this flyback.
 There

 are several errors in the CBS schematic that I found out by trial and